 The most common operation of any door handles or door knobs is assisted by a simple spring latch, more commonly known as a tubular mortice latch.
 As the name suggests the spring operation is contained in a tubular case and fits into a 25mm diameter hole drilled into the edge of the door.

 Choosing Latches for your Door Handles or Knobs

-The most common size has a casing which is 64mm in depth and the distance to the middle of the square operating spindle is 44mm.
-This size of latch is used for most lever handles on back plates, where the width of the back plate is about 40-45mm.
+- The most common size has a casing that is 64mm in depth and the distance to the middle of the square operating spindle is 44mm.
+This size of the latch is used for most lever handles on back plates, where the width of the backplate is about 40-45mm.